-LazyDFU is an optimization mod that makes the initialization of DataFixerUpper "lazy" - that is, it will not immediately create the rules required to migrate data from older versions of Minecraft to newer versions until it actually needs to do so.
+LazyDFU is an optimization mod for Minecraft that defers unnecessary initialization work so that it is only performed if required.
+Specifically, it makes the initialization of DataFixerUpper "lazy" - that is, it will not immediately create the rules required to migrate data from older versions of Minecraft to newer versions until it actually needs to do so.

 Did this mod make Minecraft playable for you?
 Chip in a bit of money so I can continue developing it.

 Why does it work?